basp/ambiance-vm/tutorial.md

 a whole lot more arcane.
 Don't worry about that, it won't hamper your understanding of computers in any way.

+Once you can understand the above and how this sequence of simple *tokens* can work to make a computer *do stuff* you'll probably know more about this stuff than most *so-called* programmers.

 ### Side Effects
 By the way, computers are so powerful because we can remember stuff between these individual instructions while the thing that is executing them does not.